ElhamMirafzali/Angularjs-User-/README.md

 - Edit user name is done.
 - Delete user is done.
 - Add new user is done.
+- slider for user list is added (but it has still problem to refresh in adding ang deleting a user)

 todo :
-- improve ui : user list - add pupon for AddUser and EditUser
+- improve ui : fix slider problem - add pupon for AddUser and EditUser	- add navbar
 - upload